The world’s woods are being razed. And they are being knocked down at a rapid pace.

-As a result of this transition, Amazonian jungles were removed quicker than ever before from the late 1970s to the mid-2000s.
+As a result of this transition, Amazonian jungles were removed quicker than ever from the late 1970s to the mid-2000s.

-Amazon dwellers cut down large swaths of forest for livestock grazing and soybean crops, built reservoirs, mined resources and villages and immigration projects intensified rapidly.
+Amazon dwellers cut down large swaths of forest for livestock grazing and soybean crops, built reservoirs, mined resources and villages, and intensified immigration projects rapidly.

 Simultaneously, the expansion of highways allowed smallholder families, illegal loggers, and property owners to colonize formerly inaccessible woodlands.

-Brazil enticed thousands of its citizens to settle the Amazon five decades ago.
+Brazil enticed thousands of its citizens to settle in the Amazon five decades ago.
 Their timber operations, cow pens, and soy plantations lay on the outskirts of a rapidly dwindling woodland.

 A brutal and unscrupulous border is now moving into tribal communities, nature reserves, and one of the most conserved regions of the Amazon, fueled by shady sources of finance and surging demand for cattle.

 In Brazil, however, the trajectory began to overturn in 2004.
 Yearly deforestation in the nation, which comprises approximately two-thirds of the Amazon’s forested land, decreased by about 80% between then and the early 2010s.

 Steadily increasing law enforcement, satellite surveillance, environmental activist pressure, commercial and public sector endeavors, additional conservation areas, and macroeconomic changes contributed to the reduction.

 Nonetheless, the trend in Brazil is not shared by other Amazon territories, where deforestation has increased tremendously since 2000.

 Rainforest mortalities are an excellent illustration of a climatic tipping point, a slight disruption in the climate system that has far-reaching long-term implications for the entire world.